divvungiellatekno/giellalt.uit.no/infra/ServersLoggingToAzure.md

     Install the agent on the server.
     Create the Azure Arc-enabled server resource and associate it with the agent.

-After running it, the server shows up in the portal, under Arc Machines.
+After running it on the servers, the server shows up in the portal, under Arc Machines.
 But, the monitoring software, the AMA, has not yet been installed.

 # Install AMA: